greg-raven/Department-21/_posts/2009-07-28-various-views-of-the-cattle-business.md

 **BELGIAN CORPORATION**

 You have one cow.
 The cow is schizophrenic.
-Sometimes the cow thinks he’s French, other times he’s Flemish.
-The Flemish cow won’t share with the French cow.
-The French cow wants control of the Flemish cow’s milk.
+Sometimes the cow thinks he's French, other times he's Flemish.
+The Flemish cow won't share with the French cow.
+The French cow wants control of the Flemish cow's milk.
 The cow asks permission to be cut in half.
 The cow dies happy.

 **FLORIDA CORPORATION**

 You have a black cow and a brown cow.
 Everyone votes for the better looking one.
 Some of the people who actually like the brown one better accidentally vote for the black one.
 Some people vote for both.
 Some people vote for neither.
-Some people can’t figure out how to vote at all.
+Some people can't figure out how to vote at all.
 Finally, a bunch of guys from out-of-state tell you which one you think is the best-looking cow.

 **CALIFORNIA CORPORATION**